rowcased/rowcased.github.io/codewars_page.md

 <h3 id="moderator"><br>4.
 Site Moderator</h3>

-One of the greatest features of Codewars is that it's mostly maintained by an unofficial network of power-user moderators that have earned site privilages through earning honor points.
+One of the greatest features of Codewars is that it is mostly maintained by an unofficial network of moderators (power-users) that have earned site privilages through earning honor points.
 However, members that abuse their authority can be banned.
 On any given day I may take part in a variety of activities to help maintain the site and improve its overall quality.

 * create / resolve kata issues
 * answer questions for newer members
 * directly edit / update live kata production code
-* vote on beta kata rankings
+* vote and rank new beta kata submissions
 * approve / reject kata or their translations
-* just need one more thing to say here
+*
 * report unethical / forbidden behavior

 <a href="https://rowcased.github.io/">(return to portfolio)</a>